Hofls/useful-info/ideas-strategies-concepts/software-dev-concepts.md

     * Also see - `Active directory`
 * `SPOF` - single point of failure (part of a system that, if it fails, will stop the entire system from working)
 * `Redundancy/Failover` - multiple copies of service/db (if main fails, switch to standby/replica)
+* `Secret management` - do not store passwords/tokens in source code, use specialized solution (e.g. github secrets)

 ### Others
 * Pick the right tool for the job